bbauska/front-end-web-ui/README.md

 But for larger screen sizes, because you have larger real estate, you are able to stretch the form, to make use of the extra space that you have.

 Taking a look at that source code, and the form side by side, obviously the first thing that you notice, is that your form begins with the form tag here.
 So, form and then the closing form, tag here.
 So, inside there, you are describing the various parts of your form.
-So, let's take a look at how the first name is constructed, the last name obviously as it looks

-like should be using a similar approach.
+So, let's take a look at how the first name is constructed, the last name obviously as it looks like should be using a similar approach.

 In default, what you notice is that, there is a div here.
 Div element here, with the closing div here.
 So this div element has a class called form-group.
 And then followed by a row class.
 So the form-group class essentially, says whatever is inside this div will be treated as a group of elements.
 And then they will be laid out accordingly.
 And the second part, you see the use of row here.
 So, you'd see that the Bootstrap group's row comes into play here.
 And so this particular form group, can be laid out using the row and the column classes that you have from the Bootstrap grid.
 So now, if you apply the row to this div, whatever is inside there, you can use the column classes, to exactly decide how much of space each of them is going to occupy on the screen.
-Now, so that makes it more clearer to,

-so those form group encloses.
+Now, so that makes it more clearer to, so those form group encloses.
 This unit.
-We're going to see this repeat over and over again when we are designing

-the various elements of the form.
-Then, below that,

-you see this label tag here.
-For the label tag, there are certain

-attributes that have been assigned to it.
-So you see that the label tag uses a for

-firstname.
-So this label is for

-something with the id firstname.
-So which is the input box that

-follows right below that.
-We're going to look at
+We're going to see this repeat over and over again when we are designing the various elements of the form.
+Then, below that, you see this label tag here.
+For the label tag, there are certain attributes that have been assigned to it.
+So you see that the label tag uses a for firstname.
+So this label is for something with the id firstname.
+So which is the input box that follows right below that.

-that in a short while.
-And then look at the classes that
+We're going to look at that in a short while.

-are applied to the label class, col-md-2.
-So meaning that for
+And then look at the classes that are applied to the label class, col-md-2.

-medium to extra large screens, this particular element is going

-to occupy 2 columns of the space.
+Meaning that for medium to extra large screens, this particular element is going to occupy 2 columns of the space.

 And then note the other one.
 It says, col-form-label.
-So the col-form-label

-essentially specifies that this label should be

-positioned to be aligned with the other element that forms

-part of this form group.
+The col-form-label essentially specifies that this label should be positioned to be aligned with the other element that forms part of this form group.

 So, in this case, the input box.
 And so this also means that the label be lined up in the middle, horizontally with the input box.
-So that is the reason why we

-use the col-form-label class.
-If you don't apply this,
+That is the reason why we use the col-form-label class.

-then your label will be aligned to the top of your input box.
-Which your form will not look that great
+If you don't apply this, then your label will be aligned to the top of your input box.

-on medium to extra large screen sizes.
-Now, on the left side, of course,
+Which your form will not look that great on medium to extra large screen sizes.

-because this browser window is squashed, so it is showing the view in a small or
+Now, on the left side, of course, because this browser window is squashed, so it is showing the view in a small or extra small screen size here.

-extra small screen size here.
-So that's why you see the label stacking
+That's why you see the label stacking up on top of the input box here.

-up on top of the input box here.
-So this is the label that specify.
-So if you have a label that you
+This is the label that specify.

-want to assign to an element, so that is how you're

-going to assign the label.
-Down below here,
+If you have a label that you want to assign to an element, so that is how you're going to assign the label.

-you see a div class col-md-10.
-So this occupies the remaining

-10 of the 12 columns.
-So two columns that

-are occupied by the label.
-And the remaining ten columns occupied
+Down below here, you see a div class col-md-10.
+So this occupies the remaining 10 of the 12 columns.
+So two columns that are occupied by the label.
+And the remaining ten columns occupied by this, but is enclosed inside the div.

-by this, but is enclosed inside the div.
-And inside this div, you see that there is an input tag

-element there with the type text.
-So which means that this

-input box accepts text input.
+And inside this div, you see that there is an input tag element there with the type text.
+So which means that this input box accepts text input.

 And the class, look at the class here.
 It says form-control.
-This is important to apply

-to the input box here.
+This is important to apply to the input box here.
 So form-control, and id firstname.
 And the name which is firstname.

 Then placeholder First Name.
-So the placeholder is what appears

-inside the box as a placeholder for the input box.
+So the placeholder is what appears inside the box as a placeholder for the input box.
 So all these attributes are assigned.
 So more importantly, note the use of the form-control

 class being applied to input type.
 So this is how you structure